Rome Historic Water Fountains

 If at 110 cm tall the nasoni are smaller than the human water-sellers they put out of business, they more than compensate for it in weight, being 110 kilos each.
 They are also mercifully quiet.
 Nor do they charge fees.
 And this is for a service carried on season in, season out, 24 hours/7days a week.
 As the ACEA website (where you can see the map of public water fountains in Rome) points out, this continuity is ‘an indisputable plus for health and hygiene.
 A permanent flow remains in the system for less time and so maintains a constantly cool temperature’.
 ‘Good like water’, to repeat a Corriere della Sera headline praising an ACEA report confirming that ‘Rome’s water is safe and among Italy’s best.’
 With its laboratories carrying out 250,000 samplings a year, how could it be otherwise?

 When in 2005 the nasoni were threatened with extinction, there was an outcry.
-Then this July after an attempt by workmen to shift by a mere few metres the nasone in Via Fienili – famous for its appearance in the Gassman/Manfredi film ‘C’eravano tanto amati’ – the locals banded together.
+Then after an attempt by workmen to shift by a mere few metres the nasone in Via Fienili – famous for its appearance in the Gassman/Manfredi film ‘C’eravano tanto amati’ – the locals banded together.
 Their protest prompted the headline – ‘Nasone della Discordia’.
 In another incident in July the nasone in Campo dei Fiori was knocked over by a four-wheeled vehicle.
 ‘Poor nasone!’ lamented the journalist, as if the fountain were a pedestrian someone had run over.
 Between the lines, here’s a service which is efficient and freely available to all.
 ‘When the wells run dry, you know the value of water’, wrote Benjamin Franklin.
 Long may it keep on flowing, and the nasoni, public servants par excellence, remain untouched.
 It’s the least which they deserve, continuing as they do, a tradition of public water supply for which the Ancient Romans were millennia ahead of their time.